Is God Interested in the Work We Do?

 This is the key to a successful and fulfilling work life.

-One thing that will help you find out what your God-given abilities are, is to complete the inborn job skills assessment.
+One way to help you find out what your God-given abilities are, is to complete something like the inborn job skills assessment.

 This is the best assessment instrument that I know of to help a person find out what their natural inborn abilities are.